tangle-network/dkg-substrate/README.md

 ### Stress Tests

 When debugging the internal mechanics of the DKG, it is useful to run the stress tests.
-These tests are designed to run the DKG with a small number of authorities and a small number of participants.
+These tests are designed to run the DKG with a custom number of authorities.
 This allows you to quickly debug the DKG without having to setup a local chain.

 ```
 # Build the dkg-standalone node